Azure-Samples/app-service-dotnet-scale-web-apps/README.md

   platforms: dotnet
 ---

-# Getting started on managing Functions with custom domains using C# #
+# Getting started on scaling Web Apps in C# #

- Azure App Service sample for managing function apps.
+ Azure App Service sample for managing web apps.
-  - app service plan, function app
-    - Create 2 function apps under the same new app service plan
-  - domain
   - Create a domain
-  - certificate
-    - Upload a self-signed wildcard certificate
+  - Create a self-signed certificate for the domain
+  - Create 3 app service plans in 3 different regions
-    - update both function apps to use the domain and the created wildcard SSL certificate
+  - Create 5 web apps under the 3 plans, bound to the domain and the certificate
+  - Create a traffic manager in front of the web apps
+  - Scale up the app service plans to twice the capacity

 ## Running this Sample ##